jeroenverhulst11/eid-test-ca/README.md

 The fromcard tool is provided as a source file that must be modified and
 compiled:

-- Edit fromcard.c, and modify the `#define` lines at the start so that it contains the data of the card as you wish to see it in the test environment.
 - Compile fromcard.c, derencode.c, base64encode.c, derdata.h, and base64.h
   against the eID middleware into a program.
+Alternatively, download the precompiled version.
-- Run the fromcard program which was compiled in the previous step on a system with a single eID card in a reader.
+- Run the fromcard program which was compiled in the previous step on a system with a single eID card in a reader, passing it the given name(s), last name, national registry number, and hashing algorithm (1 or 256) to use.
 - Fromcard will cause the eID middleware to ask for your PIN code, and will then generate a CSR for the Signature and the Authentication keys, in that order, with the metadata as specified at the top of